 Architectural and Interior Photography Cameras and Lenses do I use.

-Very often I am been asked about the gear and equipment that I use for my Architectural and Interior Design Photography.
+Very often I am asked about the gear and equipment that I use for my architectural and interior design photography.

-This is the place to state that architectural photography is a technicality-oriented and experience-based niche and the gear is taking a very minor part, At the end of the day I can photograph almost all of my photos in my portfolio with any camera and lens.
+This is the place to state that architectural photography is a technicality-oriented and experience-based niche, and the gear plays a very minor part.
+At the end of the day, I can photograph almost all of my portfolio photos with any camera and lens.

-So here is the breakdown for my architectural and interior design photography gear list:
+So here is the breakdown of my architectural and interior design photography gear list:

 Table of Contents